 Omega-5 Fatty Acids

 Omega-5 fatty acids are scarce in nature from a general sense.
 They are also rarely found within common omega supplements because most are not full spectrum.
 Said differently, most have isolated omegas such as EPA and DHA.
-Omega 5 fatty acids are primarily found within the seeds of plants, although it can also be found within some fish, like wild menhaden.
+Omega 5 fatty acids are primarily found within the seeds of plants, although they can also be found within some fish, like wild menhaden.

-Limited studies have demonstrated that certain Omega 5’s are effective against various chronic diseases related to obesity, diabetes and high cholesterol.6 The most well studied source of omega 5 is Punicic acid found within the pomegranate seed.
+Limited studies have demonstrated that certain Omega 5’s are effective against various chronic diseases related to obesity, diabetes, and high cholesterol.6 The most well-studied source of omega 5 is Punicic acid found within the pomegranate seed.
 Punicic acid is protective against the formation of some cancer cells due in part due to its antioxidant, antitumor properties.
-For humans punicic acid is recognized for additional benefits such as anti-atherosclerotic and serum lipid-lowering properties especially when accompanied by various other omega fatty acids.
+For humans, punicic acid is recognized for additional benefits such as anti-atherosclerotic and serum lipid-lowering properties especially when accompanied by various other omega fatty acids.
 It’s clear that available data points to benefits in humans, but more research is needed to measure positive health effects for pets.

 Omega-6 Fatty Acids